What Makes Our Program Distinct?

 - 3-year, Full-time Program

-- On Campus - 4-day session (Tuesday–Friday) each semester that includes core courses, enhancement programming, specialty courses and advisor meetings.
-Beginning the second year of the program students meet on campus 2 additional times per semester for 1–2 days each time for coursework.
+- On Campus - 4-day session (Tuesday–Friday) each semester that includes: core courses, enhancement programming, specialty courses, advisor meetings; beginning second year of program: up to 1–2 days every other week for coursework throughout the semester.

 - Clinical Hours - Complete approximately 1,000 hours at clinical sites arranged by the school